xalelax/blog/_drafts/plotting-hypergraphs.markdown

 Graphs are awesome, hypergraphs are hyperawesome!
 Hypergraphs are a generalization of graphs where one relaxes the requirement for edges to connect just two nodes and allows instead edges to connect multiple nodes.
-They are a very natural framework in which to formulate and solve many problems in a wide variety of fields, ranging from genetics to social sciences, physics, and much more!
+They are a very natural framework in which to formulate and solve problems in a wide variety of fields, ranging from genetics to social sciences, physics, and more!
 But whereas for manipulating and visualizing graphs there are many mature Python libraries, the same cannot be said for hypergraphs.